 During a project Tesco found, it can turn on the heating three hours later and yet the stores have the suitable temperature for opener time.
 It leads to saving energy and costs.

-From supply chain to sales and service, Tesco uses data-driven strength in every terms of its value chain.
+From supply chain to sales and service, Tesco uses big data analytics to deliver data-driven strength in every terms of its value chain.
 Data updates in real-time analytics, like “Broccoli Cam”, could be accumulated with predictive analytics to convey the reorder cautionary priorly via supply chain and logistics thread.

 Tesco considers Big data technology as a multi-channel strategy to acquire the future trends in the consumer retailing behaviour that addresses the demands of users for using physical stores, mobiles and desktop devices combinedly.